weewx/weewx/docs_src/custom/report-scheduling.md

 <td>day_of_week</td>
 <td>Specifies the days of the week when the report will be run</td>
 <td>
-\*, or
+*, or
 numbers in the range 0..7 inclusive (0,7 = Sunday, 1 = Monday etc), or
 abbreviated names in the range sun..sat inclusive
 </td>
 </tr>
 </table>

-The report_timing option may only be used in `weewx.conf`.
-When set in the [StdReport] section of `weewx.conf` the option will apply to all reports listed under [StdReport].
-When specified within a report section, the option will override any setting in [StdReport] for that report.
+The `report_timing` option may only be used in `weewx.conf`.
+When set in the `[StdReport]` section, the option will apply to all reports listed under `[StdReport]`.
+When specified within a report section, the option will override any setting in `[StdReport]`, for that report.
 In this manner it is possible to have different reports run at different times.
-The following sample `weewx.conf` excerpt illustrates this:
+The following excerpt illustrates this:

 ```
 [StdReport]